murilo-arruda/todo-list-node-cli/README.md

 * See the time you last updated your todo.
 * Switch any todo with another.
 * Copy any todo.
+* Only saves the file if there's any changes.
+* Restart the program.

 ## Command Cheat